 Whether you use a planning app or simply print off a trip planner, there are plenty of ways you can plan your dream getaway, all in one place.
 Now that most travel restrictions have been lifted, the world is your oyster!

 Whether it’s spring, summer, autumn, or winter, seasonal baking is a great way to spend an afternoon.

 So why not welcome winter by baking some delicious gingerbread, or say hello to spring with some aesthetically-pleasing floral cupcakes?

 8. Create a Journal and Decorate It

 Journaling is a great way to keep your thoughts organized and unleash your creativity.
 Decorate your new journal with illustrations and doodles to make it truly personal.

-If you’ve got some alcohol, mixers, and assorted ingredients such as fruit lying around the house, you could create a new and unique cocktail.
+If you’ve got some alcohol, mixers, and assorted ingredients, such as fruit laying around the house, you could create a new and unique cocktail.